jesusNPL/ManageTRY/README.md

 # ManageTRY
 Functions and scripts to manage information from TRY database

-In this dropbox folder you can find the several files (please don\'92t delete any file), but the most important are:
+In this dropbox folder you can find the several files (please don't delete any file), but the most important are:

 1. TRYdata.RData - this file contains all TRY database
 2. ExtractTRYdata.R - R script with a step by step to extract data from the TRYdata